 Copy/paste the code into TG.
 Use the menu item Interpret -> Editor Contents to see what happens.

 The gallows is drawn, but that's about it.

-So, now what?
-Go to the Global Variables section of the program and see what's there, read the comments.
-Read the main procedure.
+- Read the main procedure.
 Figure out what it's doing.
-Note what procedures it invokes.
-Use the Editor's reverse search command to find the procedures it invokes and read them and their comments.
-Do the same with keyPressed.
+Note which procedures it invokes.
+Use the Editor's reverse search command to find the procedures it invokes and read their comments and code.

-Go to the CommandCenter and play with some of the procedures that are complete to see what they do.
-Try some of the "draw" procedures, drawHead, drawBody, ...
+- Use the CommandCenter to play with some of the procedures that are complete; see what they do; For example, try some of the "draw" procedures drawHead, drawBody, ...

 Doing this should give you a feel for what parts of the program are complete and what is left to do.
 You will have seen that all the procedures that need work have a comment ("... to be supplied ...").
 The procedures you need to complete are (alphabetically)

 - badGuess (part of Harry Hangman),